wikiti/beautiful-jekyll/_posts/2016-12-12-rails-download-link-counter.md

 Easy, right?
 Note that *path* should be indexed to speed up queries.

-After setting the model, the controllers must increment the corresponding path record everytime is accessed.
+After setting the model, the controllers must increment the corresponding path record every time is accessed.

 Now, it's time to work!

 ## Implementation

 First, we need a model to store the table's information.
-Wel should call it... `RequestCounter`.
+We should call it... `RequestCounter`.
 Original, isn't it?

 This is pretty straightforward: